Introduction to CCPA

 CCPA and GDPR

 GDPR applies to all activities involved in the processing of personal data — including storing, accessing, and transferring data.
-CCPA, however, only applies to collection, “sale,” and disclosure of personal information for a business purpose.
+CCPA, however, only applies to the collection, “sale,” and disclosure of personal information for business purposes.